b3nj5m1n/moderncardthemes/README.md

 * pretttyBasic - A pretty basic card with front and back
 * prettyCloze - Pretty cloze card, also has a title and an extra field
+* pretttyBasicMaths - A pretty basic card which features KaTeX integration (LaTeX maths rendering, but wayyy faster than MathJax) and automatically adjusts the font size of the equations to fit
 * prettyPoem - A card for memorizing poems or quotes
 * prettyWord - A card for memorizing vocabulary
 * prettySentence - A card for memorizing sentences in a foreign language